 5. WHAT YOU NEED TO KNOW ABOUT THE NORTHWESTERN OFFENSE

-– The offense was able was the 12th best in the Big Ten, there was little to no running game for stretches, the passing game was wildly inefficient, and there were massive power outages against Rutgers and Duke.
+– The offense was the 12th best in the Big Ten, there was little to no running game for stretches, the passing game was wildly inefficient, and there were massive power outages against Rutgers and Duke.
 The Cats seemed to like living on the edge, though, and the overall formula worked.

 Five starters are gone, but considering how mediocre the O was throughout last year, it’ll almost certainly be better because …